 Contains orchid botanicals that help prevent color from fading.
 Cleanses gently without stripping, thanks to the low pH formula that's best for colored hair.
 May reduce frizz for some users.
 Smells great.
+Made by a trusted, premium hair care company.

 A unique formula that contains nutrient-rich extract of caviar that improves the look and texture of aging hair.
 Builds strength and elasticity that can be compromised from the hair coloring process.
 Free of harsh chemicals that can strip hair color.